a-type/studs/README.md

 * Expose the ability for our library consumers to create customized variants of our components by overriding our defined style properties for specific use cases.
 * Let our library consumers override our theme's global shared values to alter colors, fonts, etc with precision and ease.

-`styled-library-themer` doesn't override or modify `styled-components` in any way, it leverages the manner in which `styled-components` was designed to be extensible and flexible by building abstractions on top of it.
+`studs` doesn't override or modify `styled-components` in any way, it leverages the manner in which `styled-components` was designed to be extensible and flexible by building abstractions on top of it.
 So it's simple to integrate into your existing library!

 ### Creating a Theme